Top Rated Walkie Talkies For Hunting (And Two Way Radios 2018)

 I know.
 Game changer.

 But that’s not all.
-Its maximum range is a whopping 50 miles, so in normal conditions will function for around 4 miles with ease.
+Its maximum range is a whopping 50 miles in open rural areas, so in normal conditions will function for around 4 miles with ease.

 With 22 channels, 7 are FRS so can be used by anyone, the other 15 being GMRS, and therefore requiring FCC license, this is a perfect choice for veterans and new hunters alike.